danielsgriffin/setarco/README.md

 # setarco

 This is a userscript that randomly inserts (or interjects) an additional instruction in a prompt on ChatGPT conversations (matching `https://chat.openai.com/*`).
 Setarco lets users **set engagement to automate randomizing custom orders**.
+The additional instructions are written to encourage questions from that LLM-system that are generative, though provoking, revealing, surprising, and perhaps even challenging.

 ## Warning